 In 2015, Holmes won a lump sum Powerball jackpot of 127 million dollars.
 Many saw the millions as an opportunity for the single mom of four.
 Little did society believe that Marie wasn’t that concerned about the future of her children when she came in possession of the cash.

-In July the same year, Holmes was arrested on drug charges.
-This happened after she used several millions to bail her fiancé out of jail.
+In July of the same year, Holmes was arrested on drug charges.
+This happened after she used several million to bail her fiancé out of jail.
 What was he arrested for?
 You guessed it – drug dealing charges!

 The fiancé, known by the artistic name of Hot Sauce, was arrested for the third time over the course of 11 months.
 When asked about Marie’s decision to bail him out of jail using her lottery prize, Hot Sauce said that standing by her man was the right thing to do.